Benyaminhosseiny/ClutterFree-GBInSAR/README.md

 This repository demonstrates how to minimize the impact of static clutter in time-series observations of Radar/SAR signals.
 To achieve this, we identify the bias in the phasor representation of complex-valued time-series signals.
 This approach is simple yet highly effective, particularly for Radar and low-resolution SAR observations.

 ## Usage

-First, run "ClutterR_Part1_rawdata.m" to generate the simulated data.
+For clutter analysis: first, run "ClutterR_Part1_rawdata.m" to generate the simulated data.
 Then, run "ClutterR_Part2_processing.m" to process the data and reduce the effect of clutters!
+For continuous monitoring: first, run "Continuous_dsplcmnt_Part1_rawdata.m" to generate the simulated data.
+Then, run "Continuous_dsplcmnt_Part2_processing.m"!

 ## Results